-Mrs. Sharna Jenkins...
 Is a graduate of LaGuardia High School of the Performing arts in New York City.
-Her entire childhood has been surrounded by the arts, beginning with grade school.
-Sharna spent her four years at LaGuardia studying opera, jazz, music theater and theater writing where she went on to study the Robert McKee story structure along with other script writing techniques.
+Her entire childhood has been surrounded by the arts, beginning with grade school as a vocal major.
+Ms. McCullough-Jenkins spent her four years at LaGuardia studying opera, jazz, Music Theater and theater writing where she went on to study the Robert McKee story structure along with other script writing techniques.

 Stay in Touch!